Who We Are

 Access Living is a leading force in the disability community

-Our diverse staff and board are made up of mostly people who have disabilities because we believe that people with disabilities are their own best advocates.
+We fight for fairness, defend freedoms (as protected by the ADA and other civil-rights laws), and champion equal opportunity.
+We are located in Chicago and have a long history of doing what it takes to make sure people with disabilities can live the lives they choose.
+Our staff and board are made up of mostly people who have disabilities because we believe that people with disabilities are their own best advocates.
 We champion the mantra “nothing about us without us” and use it as a guiding principle in our work each and every day.
 Learn more about our staff, our board, our members, and our services.

-Access Living is the Center for Independent Living (CIL) that serves the City of Chicago
+Access Living is the Center for Independent Living (CIL) that serves the city of Chicago

 Advocacy Director Amber Smock at the state capitol building in Springfield.